 Current seniors and alumni who graduated no more than five years before May of the year in which they apply, with a GPA of 3.2 or above, and who have applied to their first-ever graduate program in the performing arts, visual arts, or creative writing for entry in the fall, may apply for nomination by their undergraduate institution.
 Each accredited college and university in the U.S. may nominate two candidates.
 There is no citizenship requirement, however international Scholars must be able to obtain the appropriate visa.
 There are no age limits.
 Current graduate students or those who have previously completed any graduate degree, even in a field very different from the one they propose to enter next, are not eligible.

 Selection is based on "artistic or creative merit, academic achievement, financial need, will to succeed, and breadth of interests and activities."
 NB: All nominees, even if financially independent during or after college, must provide detailed financial information for both parents, including assets and federal income tax records (or the closest equivalent, for international students).

 Pomona selects two seniors or recent graduates for nomination to the Foundation.
-Important: Read thoroughly on the Jack Kent Cooke Graduate Fellowship web, and use their financial need calculator, before deciding to apply.
 If you are interested in applying, please contact Jennifer Locke or Professor O'Malley as soon as possible.
-"Phase One" of this year's competition is due November 28, 2012; you will need to submit a portfolio, application, and preliminary financial information by that deadline in order to be considered for endorsement.
+"Phase One" of this year's competition is due November 26, 2013; you will need to submit a portfolio, application, preliminary financial information, and one letter of recommendation by that deadline in order to be considered for endorsement.

 Prof. Michael O'Malley